traefikturkey/onramp/README.md

 The configuration files include links to the web page for the services which has the available documentation

-to list them:
+to list available games:
 ```
 make list-games
 ```

-they can be enabled by running the following commands:
+to enable a game:
 ```
-make enable-games samba
+make enable-games factorio
 make restart
 ```

-and disabled with the following:
+and disabled a game:
 ```
-make disable-games samba
+make disable-games factorio
 make restart
 ```